ProfessionalCSharp/ProfessionalCSharp2021/README.md

-# Professional C# 7 and .NET Core 2.0
+# Professional C# 9 and .NET 5

-Code samples for the Wrox Press book **Professional C# 7 and .NET Core 2.0**
+Code samples for the Wrox Press book **Professional C# 9 and .NET 5**

-To compile and run the samples, you need Visual Studio 2017, Visual Studio for Mac, or Visual Studio Code.
+To compile and run the samples, you need Visual Studio 2019, Visual Studio for Mac, or Visual Studio Code.

 You can download these tools here: [Visual Studio](https://www.visualstudio.com/).